ProcursusTeam/procursus-wiki/docs/Building-on-Linux.md

         rm MacOSX11.3.sdk.tar.xz

     You can also specify and export SDK variables to use a differnet path.
-Check out the [Build options](https://github.com/ProcursusTeam/Procursus/wiki/Build-options) page for more documentation
+Check out the [Build options] age for more ocumentation

 6. Build!

-    To check whether you did everything correctly, attempt to build `bash` with a few options from the [Build options](https://github.com/ProcursusTeam/Procursus/wiki/Build-options) page
+    To check whether you did everything correctly, attempt to build `bash` with a few options from the [Build options] page

         make bash [OPTIONS]